 It was unclear if Putin and Xi coordinated their positions regarding Taiwan.
 The combined effect of their remarks, however, applied something of a brake to the accelerating momentum toward the Taiwan “trap” in 2021, that started from the Trump administration’s decision in its last week, to lift all the restrictions between US and Taiwan officials.
 This situation appeared so dangerous that JCS Chairman Gen. Mark Milley—who was afraid that Trump “might order the launch of some sort of military strike that would set off a chain reaction and lead to war”—called Gen. Li Zuocheng of China on Jan.
 8, 2021, two days after the Capitol Hill riot, to defuse the crisis.
 To China’s dismay, Biden not only did not reverse Trump’s decree but proceeded to operationalize it with more frequent official interactions with Taiwan officials.
-In early August, Biden approved his first arms sale to Taiwan ($750 billion).
+In early August, Biden approved his first arms sale to Taiwan ($750 million).
 In the first eight months of the Biden administration, the US sent warships through the Taiwan Strait eight times.

 The fall of Afghanistan in late August was felt more intensely in Taiwan than anywhere else in the world.
 Chinese media quickly pointed to the “Afghan lesson” for Taiwan as a US “strategic pawn.”
 The 21st century “Saigon moment,” no matter how chaotic, actually allowed the US to refocus on major power (China) competition.
 Russian media, however, argued that repercussions from the disastrous Afghan exit would make Washington’s refocus on China impossible.